5 free extensions to manage your tabs on Chrome and Firefox

-The extension dashboard splits into three distinct areas: a utility column, a panel listing recent browsing sessions and saved tab groups, and a visualization block detailing the content of these groups and associated resources.
+The extension dashboard splits into three distinct areas: a utility column, a panel listing recent browsing sessions and saved tab groups, and a visualization write for us block detailing the content of these groups and associated resources.

 You will understand that Workona allows you to sort and organize your active or recently closed tabs by groups.
 Each group of pages opens in a new browser window.

 Moving a page from one group to another effectively moves the tab from one window to another.